opennetworkinglab/aether-docs/testing/aether-roc-tests.rst

-ROC Testing
+API Tests
 ===========

-The REST API and the GUI of the Aether ROC is tested utilizing the Robot Framework.
+The REST API and GUI of Aether is tested with the Robot Framework.
-The tests are located inside the aether-system-tests repository and they are run nightly using a Jenkins job.
+The tests are located inside the ``aether-system-tests`` repository and they are run nightly using a Jenkins job.

 Development Prerequisites
 -------------------------